Rabbi Abraham Joshua Heschel famously said, “In Selma, Alabama, I learned to pray with my feet.”

-So it is appropriate today, the 50th anniversary of Dr. Martin Luther King Jr.’s March on Washington, to remember that we pray with our feet, our hands, our keyboards, our wheels, our habits of consumption, and our speech to and about others.
+So it is appropriate today, more than 50 years after Dr. Martin Luther King Jr.’s March on Washington, to remember that we pray with our feet, our hands, our keyboards, our wheels, our habits of consumption, and our speech to and about others.

 Let us pray.

 I thank you for this because it has helped me to understand that the idea of walking in one’s calling is the very notion of praying with your feet.
 The idea that our works are our prayer.
 The idea that though I may not walk religiously into church sunday after sunday that I am walking in faith.
 That simple phrase ” I learned to pray with my feet” is so effective and it shall accompany wherever I go henceforth.

 Hey Ezra, haven’t seen you in church in a while!